-We know NVIDIA Shield rocks a solid Android TV experience, but the Shield Pro might just be the better buy over the base model.
+We know NVIDIA Shield rocks a solid Android TV experience, but the Shield Pro might just be the better buy for some.

 It's all about the storage